Is Online Sports Betting Legal in Indiana?

-Indiana casinos offer a combination of slots, table games and live poker.
+Indiana casinos offer a combination of slots, table games, and live poker.
 The locations of the casinos are subject to strict limitations, and they are generally grouped into two areas.

 Indiana is one of only a handful of states that explicitly outlaws online betting, which means that all of the legal gambling that takes place in the state is live.
 However, this law has been subject to much discussion in the movement towards legalized sports betting, and it is very possible it will be changed.
-Indiana also allows horse and dog racing, and has a state lottery.
+Indiana also allows horse and dog racing and has a state lottery.

 Overall, Indiana residents and lawmakers have a permissive and positive attitude towards gambling.

 Sports betting, however, has been prevented in the state since the Professional and Amateur Sports Protection Act (PASPA) was introduced in 1992.
 PASPA acted as a federal ban on all sports betting across the US, with only a few exceptions like Nevada.
-This was the case right up until the middle 2018, when the sports betting game in the US changed.
+This was the case right up until the middle of 2018, when the sports betting game in the US changed.
 More on that in the next section.